Do I Need a New York Birth Injury Lawyer For My Baby's Cephalohematoma?

 A cephalohematoma looks frightening on a tiny newborn baby, but it's usually harmless.
 Unfortunately, sometimes it's a precursor to or a sign of a serious underlying injury that needs immediate attention.
 When that's the case, doctors must move quickly to protect the baby from death or permanent, irreversible brain damage.
 If they miss the diagnosis, or fail to move quickly enough to help, the baby may start life with a serious disability because of medical malpractice.
 The resulting physical, emotional and financial strain on the child and the family can be enormous.

-If you or someone you love is a victim of a cephalohematoma-related birth injury, contact a NY lawyer at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353 for a free consultation on your case.
+If you or someone you love is a victim of a cephalohematoma-related birth injury in New York, contact a NY lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353 for a free consultation on your case.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.